DeveloperIglobal/iglobal-programer-test/README.md

  ##### Front End
   - if you can, please use Vue.js

-### All source push tu GIT (Gitlab, Github, Bitbucket, etc), if you set private repo,please  add email "heri@iglobal.co.id, indra@iglobal.co.id"
+### All source push to GIT (Gitlab, Github, Bitbucket, etc), if you set private repo,please  add email "heri@iglobal.co.id, indra@iglobal.co.id"

 ###### Default user
   * Admin